 4. Better Cognitive Performance

 No organ in your body thrives on ketones more than your brain.
 One of the most common benefits reported by people who switch over to a high-fat diet is improved mental clarity and cognitive performance.
-There's a few reasons why this is the case...
+There are a few reasons why this is the case...

 First, is a simple energy consideration.
 The brain accounts for around 2% of our body weight, on average, but can use as much as 25% of the body's energy in a given day.
 Because of this high rate of energy usage, the brain is stressed by cycles of high- and low-blood-sugar more than other tissues in the body.